murchie85/twitterCyberMonitor/README.md

 ![image](assets/threatintel/TWEETS.png)
 <br></br>
-The most popular user is: **KrystleM_Reid**
+The most popular user is: **Malwar3Ninja**

-## My new blog on Iran-based threat actor #YellowGaruda a.k.a. #CharmingKitten looks at undisclosed tools, #OPSEC erro… https://t.co/H7eOWFKGrW
+## 🔥⚡Today we carried out a proactive Internet Wide #Threathunt to identify #CobaltStrike Servers.
+So far we have iden… https://t.co/mAgLuHjOYX